fatiando/2023-kegs/extended-abstract/README.md

 We are indebted to the developers and maintainers of all the open-source software and particularly to the users and contributors of Fatiando a Terra.
-Without their gratitude, effort and contributions this project wouldn't exist.
+Without their gratitude, effort, and contributions this project wouldn't exist.